louischua/osllm/CONTEXT.md

 ## Key Design Choices

+- The model must be trained from scratch using publicly available datasets — no fine-tuning of existing closed/open large models
-- Use Hugging Face ecosystem to reduce boilerplate
+- Use Hugging Face ecosystem to reduce boilerplate (e.g., tokenizers and training utilities only — not model weights)
 - Maintain modularity between pretraining and fine-tuning
 - Build CLI tools for training and inference
 - Allow offline usage and checkpoint sharing